thereseohanlon/java-training-revenue/README.md

 Again, we'll be applying some of what we've learnt in the above videos to our project.
 What we want to do today is add some verifications to make sure there aren't any mistakes in our logic.
 We can do this using conditional logic.
 We also want to leverage the power of collections so that we can process multiple objects, such as a list of screenings.

 Finally, we're going to add **Spring** to our project!
 This will allow us to make requests to our app from our browser to get information, or resources.
-This is know as a REST API Again, there's a lot going on under the hood with Spring but we'll just be wiring up the basics.
+This is knonw as a REST API.
+Again, there's a lot going on under the hood with Spring but we'll just be wiring up the basics.
 Spring is designed to be very easy to work with and provides a number of **annotations**.
 These are single lines of code which do a lot of work for us.

 Let's start...